Daskie/qc-json/README.md

 ## [qc-json-encode.hpp](include/qc-json-encode.hpp)

-This is a standalone header which provides a SAX-style interface for encoding JSON5.
+This standalone header provides a SAX-style interface for encoding JSON5.
 All standard features are supported, plus a few extras.

 ### Simple Example